securekey/fabric-next/docs/source/glossary.rst

-*Needs Review*

 Glossary
 ===========================

 Terminology is important, so that all Hyperledger Fabric users and developers agree on what we mean by each specific term.
-What is chaincode, for example.
+What is a smart contract for example.
 The documentation will reference the glossary as needed, but feel free to read the entire thing in one sitting if you like; it's pretty enlightening!

 .. _Anchor-Peer:

 Anchor Peer
 -----------

-A peer node on a channel that all other peers can discover and communicate with.
-Each Member_ on a channel has an anchor peer (or multiple anchor peers to prevent single point of failure), allowing for peers belonging to different Members to discover all existing peers on a channel.
+Used to initiate gossip communication between peers from different organizations.
+The anchor peer serves as the entry point for another organization's peer on the same channel to communicate with each of the peers in the anchor peer's organization.
+Cross-organization gossip is scoped to channels.
+In order for cross-org gossip to work, peers from one organization need to know the address of at least one peer from another organization in the channel.
+Each organization added to a channel should identify at least one of its peers as an anchor peer (there can be more than one).
+The anchor peer address is stored in the configuration block of the channel.

+.. _glossary_ACL:

+ACL
+---

+An ACL, or Access Control List, associates access to specific peer resources (such as system chaincode APIs or event services) to a Policy_ (which specifies how many and what types of organizations or roles are required).
+The ACL is part of a channel's configuration.
+It is therefore persisted in the channel's configuration blocks, and can be updated using the standard configuration update mechanism.

+An ACL is formatted as a list of key-value pairs, where the key identifies the resource whose access we wish to control, and the value identifies the channel policy (group) that is allowed to access it.
+For example ``lscc/GetDeploymentSpec: /Channel/Application/Readers`` defines that the access to the life cycle chaincode ``GetDeploymentSpec`` API (the resource) is accessible by identities which satisfy the ``/Channel/Application/Readers`` policy.

+A set of default ACLs is provided in the ``configtx.yaml`` file which is used by configtxgen to build channel configurations.
+The defaults can be set in the top level "Application" section of ``configtx.yaml`` or overridden on a per profile basis in the "Profiles" section.

 .. _Block: